Opinion | This isn’t just voter suppression. It’s a war on local control.

-In state after state, Republicans aren’t just going after voters.
-They’re going after local officials, to make sure it’s the GOP-dominated state legislatures that are in control.
+In state after state, Republicans aren’t just going after voters, they’re going after local officials to make sure it’s the GOP-dominated state legislatures that are in control.

 You might find this surprising.
-Aren’t Republicans the ones who offer eloquent tributes to “local control,” insisting that as much power as possible should reside not with faraway bureaucrats in Washington or even the state capital but with those closest to the people?
+Aren’t Republicans the ones who offer eloquent tributes to “local control,” insisting that as much power as possible should reside not with faraway bureaucrats in Washington, or even the state capital, but with those closest to the people?
 Isn’t that suspicion of distant power and faith in local communities foundational to modern conservatism?

 Well, no. It’s what they say.
-But in practice, they don’t believe in that principle at all.
+But, in practice, they don’t believe in that principle at all.
 In fact, the way they want to snatch authority away from local election officials fits in with a long tradition of what’s known as “preemption” laws, in which local governments are forbidden from making their own rules in ways Republicans don’t like.

-The most potentially dangerous of these new measures is the one in Georgia’s new voter suppression law.
+The most potentially dangerous of these measures is Georgia’s new voter suppression law.
 You probably know about the more colorful provisions that seem targeted at Black voters, but less attention has been paid to how the Georgia law directly targets local election officials, forbidding them from using mobile voting locations (as heavily Democratic Fulton County, where Atlanta is located, did in 2020) or accepting outside grants to run elections.

-Most egregiously, the law gives the legislature — which is firmly in Republican hands despite recent statewide Democratic success there — control over the State Election Board, and allows that board in turn to appoint someone of its choosing to essentially take over a local election board.
+Most egregiously, the law gives the legislature — which is firmly in Republican hands despite recent statewide Democratic success there — control over the State Election Board, and allows that board, in turn, to appoint someone of its choosing to essentially take over a local election board.

-Had the law been in effect in 2020, Georgia Republicans could have simply said they didn’t approve of how Fulton County did things, then installed its hand-picked representative.
-It isn’t hard to see in a race as close as Georgia’s was, that all kinds of mischief could have happened.
+Had the law been in effect in 2020, Georgia Republicans could have simply said they didn’t approve of how Fulton County did things, then installed their hand-picked representative.
+It isn’t hard to see, in a race as close as Georgia’s was, that all kinds of mischief could have happened.

 Georgia is just the beginning: